$1,000 LASIK Discount Washington DC

 What Is Narrow-Angle Glaucoma?

 The eye is filled with a fluid called aqueous humor.
 A drainage system allows this fluid to enter and exit your eye in equal amounts.
-This ensures that your eye receives proper nourishment and maintains the shape of the eye.
+This ensures that your eye receives proper nourishment and maintains its shape.

-According to the National Eye Institute, glaucoma is a group of eye conditions that damages the optic nerve.
-If aqueous humor doesn’t stay balanced within the eye, excess pressure builds up.
+Glaucoma is a group of eye conditions that damages the optic nerve.
+If aqueous humor doesn’t stay balanced within the eye, excess intraocular pressure (IOP) builds up.
 This pressure can lead to optic nerve damage.

 Symptoms of Acute Narrow-Angle Glaucoma